johannesridho/quantum-coin-flip/README.md

-# quantum-coin-flip
+# Quantum Coin Flip
-A basic example of quantum computing program, flip a coin and return head or tail as a result
+A basic example of quantum computing program, flip a coin and return head or tail as a result.
+This code is a part of a presentation for a [Facebook Developer Circles Medan event](https://www.facebook.com/events/1132805890423976), find the slide [here](https://docs.google.com/presentation/d/14q9QUHG95Hb7W9C39GWaX_6b4Ds_dRqUWtGRPI-RqqY/edit?usp=sharing) and the video recording [here](https://www.facebook.com/1395271301/videos/10223864897235751)

 ## How to Run
 1. To run it in a real quantum computer: